Arts & Collections

 A monumental renewal

 To maintain the excellence of our professional schools and the related departments in Yale College and the Graduate School, we need to ensure that the quality of our facilities is commensurate with the quality of our teaching programs.
-In recent years, with donor support, we have renovated Rudolph Hall, the home for the School of Architecture, and built the adjacent Loria Center for the History of Art and the Haas Family Arts Library.
-We have created the Gilmore Music Library and renovated Sprague Hall and Leigh Hall to serve the School of Music and Stoeckel Hall for the Department of Music.
+In past years, with donor support, we have renovated Rudolph Hall, the home for the School of Architecture, and built the adjacent Loria Center for the History of Art and the Haas Family Arts Library.
+We have created the Gilmore Music Library and renovated Sprague Hall, Stoeckel Hall, Leigh Hall, and Hendrie Hall as part of the new Adams Center for Musical Arts.
 An abandoned facility on Chapel Street became Green Hall, the home of the School of Art, and that school’s sculpture program now has a new building and gallery.
 In 2012, we completed the renovation and expansion of the Yale University Art Gallery to house its growing collections and to serve the pedagogical needs of the School of Art, Yale College, and the Graduate School.
-Most recently, we dedicated the Adams Center for Musical Arts, encompassing both a renovated and expanded Hendrie Hall and Leigh Hall, to serve the School of Music and undergraduate musical programs.

-We are also seeking to raise additional endowed scholarship funds to encourage talented students to take on the risk of careers in the arts without incurring excessive debt.
+We also seek to raise additional endowed scholarship funds so that after they graduate, talented students can pursue careers in the arts without the constraint of excessive debt.